 All implants are made of silicone but they can be injected with either saline or silicone gel and are generally coated in polyurethane foam.

-To determine which implants are suitable, a sizing kit will be used that can help choose the ideal implant that fits the width and height of your chest.
+To determine which breast implants are suitable, a sizing kit will be used that can help choose the ideal implant that fits the width and height of your chest.

 Are There Any Risks With Choosing Silicon Implants?

 Although breast implants have been of use since the 1960s, there is still large debate around whether having silicone breast implants is safe.
 Breast implants are made from medical grade silicone and at UK Aesthetics, we use implants that have gone through the relevant FDA approval.
 Claims that breast implant surgery can cause cancer or any other form of illness is false, although an illness known as anaplastic large cell lymphoma (ALCL) has been known to be associated with breast implants however, this is very rare.

 Other risks of silicone breast implants involve the gel potentially leaking over time but this can be corrected through a secondary breast implant revision surgery where the breast implants are replaced.
 Although it may cause some symptoms, there is no evidence to suggest a breast implant that ruptures affects ill health.
 Over time, small amounts of silicone may leave the implant where it can enter the lymph glands but this wouldn’t require another operation.

 It must be mentioned that breast implants can change over time.
 They can develop a capsule which happens within a 6 week period of the breast implant surgery.
 This is something commonly known as capsular contracture which can affect the shape of the implant, resulting in discomfort and pain.
 This would be one of the main reasons why a patient may require another operation as the chances of reoperation can increase around 1-3% a year.

 Breast implants can rotate in the pockets which can cause them to change shape which would require a reshaping as it can be rather irritating and cause issues.
 However, this is uncommon.